Pagus of Brabant

 The pagus of Brabant (Pagus Bracbantensis; Brabantgouw) was a geographical region in the early Middle Ages, located in what is now Belgium.
 It was the first region known to have been called Brabant, and it included the modern capital of Belgium, Brussels.
 It was divided between the neighbouring counties of Flanders, Hainaut and Louvain (Leuven) in the eleventh century.
 It was the eastern part, which went to the Counts of Louvain, which kept the name in use, becoming the primary name of their much larger lordship.
-This led to other regions later being named Brabant - in particular, the French and Dutch-speaking areas east of the Dyle, including Leuven and Wavre, which are still known as "Brabant"; and secondly the province of North Brabant in the Netherlands.
+This led to other regions later being named Brabant – in particular, the French and Dutch-speaking areas east of the Dyle, including Leuven and Wavre, which are still in provinces known as "Brabant"; and secondly the province of North Brabant in the Netherlands.

 The area of the old pagus of Brabant is and was multi-lingual, divided between Dutch (Flemish) speakers in the north, and French (including Picard) speakers in the south.
 Today the region includes not only bi-lingual Brussels, but also parts of the modern Dutch-speaking Belgian provinces of Flemish Brabant and East Flanders, and the French-speaking provinces of Hainaut and Walloon Brabant.

 Geographical definition

 The medieval pagi of Hainaut (pink dots) and Brabant (purple dots) are compared to the modern provinces of Belgium.
 Blue is modern Flemish Brabant; Green is modern Walloon Brabant; but much of early medieval Brabant is now in East Flanders (mauve) and Hainaut (yellow).
 The green markers were in the Silva Carbonaria.

-It lay between the rivers Scheldt, Rupel, Dyle, Lasne and Haine.
+In its oldest known forms, Brabant lay between the rivers Scheldt, Rupel, Dyle, Lasne and Haine.

 This means the territory included not only Brussels but also much of what is now modern Hainaut and Eastern Flanders, including Aalst.
-Louvain, which later came to be seen as part of Brabant, was, like Ghent in Flanders, just outside the original pagus.
+Louvain and Wavre, which later came to be seen as part of Brabant, were originally just outside the pagus of Brabant – both in the pagus of Hasbania.

-The modern Dutch province of North Brabant was not originally part of Brabant but acquired the name because it was integrated politically.
+The modern Dutch province of North Brabant was not originally part of Brabant but acquired the name because it was later integrated politically.

 In the modern Belgian province of Antwerp, Klein-Brabant is geographically in the original pagus of Brabant.

 Etymology

 In its earliest forms such as those collected by Nonn, the first part of the name was written with variants such as brac-, brag-, brach-, braim, and brei.
-According to Deru, this element could derive from Germanic *brakti implying fallow land, or *braki implying marshy land (related to modern Dutch "broek").
-These would both be derived from reconstructed Proto-Germanic *brekaną "to break".
+According to Deru, this element could derive from Proto-Germanic brakti implying fallow land, or braki implying marshy land (related to modern Dutch broek).
+These are both believed to be derived from brekaną a reconstructed Proto-Germanic word meaning 'to break'.

 The second element of the name -bant is found in several other Frankish pagus names in this region, such as nearby Oosterbant, and Swifterbant and Teisterbant, to the north, and is believed to be connected to the medieval concept of a "ban", relating to areas of duty and authority.